 Originally published on March 26, 2015.

-As promised, here is my mother’s other baccalà recipe, in addition to her Deep Fried, Battered Salt Cod from last week.
+As promised, here is my mother’s other baccalà recipe, in addition to her deep fried, battered salt cod from last week.

-My mother said Nonna called this a name that was something like “white”, which doesn’t translate very well to English, so I gave it a name as being a salad, but it’s truly not a salad.
 This dish is a bit easier than the battered baccalà because there’s no batter to make, or deep frying involved.
 Instead, the salt cod is boiled, after being soaked, and broken up into pieces and mixed as you would a salad.
-Only four ingredients make this wonderful side dish, main or salad–however you want to call it–or serve it.

 Insalata di Baccala (Italian Salt Cod Salad)